Marde's Blog

 Amaryllis Belladonna

-These two are at the bottom of the slope and probably have formed from seed.
-In a well tended garden, the dried foliage would be removed.
+For example, the two plants at the bottom of the slope probably grew from seed.
+In a more maintained garden, the dried foliage would have been removed earlier, but here, they flourish naturally.

 Amaryllis Belladonna